-The event includes self-guided tours of the Bailey Small Animal Teaching Hospital facilities throughout the day.
-Other exhibits include Southeastern Raptor Center birds of prey, exotic pets, teddy bear surgery, dinosaur egg with embryo, canine parade of breeds and many other events.
-Open House also includes exhibits outside the J.T.
-Vaughn Large Animal Teaching Hospital, including the equine and bovine display of breeds, petting zoo and painted horse.
+Self-guided tours of the Wilford and Kate Bailey Teaching Hospital facilities will be available throughout the day.
+Exhibits include Southeastern Raptor Center birds, exotic pets, teddy bear surgery, dinosaur egg with embryo, Canine Parade of Breeds and many other exciting events.
+Open House also will include exhibits in the J.T.
+Vaughan Large Animal Hospital including the Equine and Bovine Display of Breeds, petting zoo and painted horse.

 Parking is accessible from Wire Road near Greene Hall and J.T.
-Vaughn Large Animal Teaching Hospital.
-Parking is also available across the Wire Road from Bailey Small Animal Teaching Hospital.
-Handicap parking is available directly in front of Bailey Small Animal Teaching Hospital.
+Vaughan Large Animal Hospital.
+Parking is also available across Wire Road from Bailey Teaching Hospital.
+Handicap parking is available directly in front of Bailey Teaching Hospital.

 Veterinary Teaching Hospital

 The Veterinary Teaching Hospital is open to the public so people have access to specialty healthcare in veterinary medicine.
-Learn more about our services, how to make appointments, here.
+Learn more about our services and how to make appointments.